TF2Stadium/Specifications/Communication.md

 # Communication

-The Server and Client communicate using the WebSockets protocol.
+The Server and Client communicate using the socket.io WebSockets protocol.
 All communication will be in the form of JSON objects.
-Lobbies are managed server-side, with the client sending appropriate requests to the server.
+Lobbies are managed server-side, with the client sending appropriate messages to the server.
+For messages that require responses, the server returns a socket.io acknowledgement with the response data.
 The MVP client can request the server to:

 * Create a Lobby.